How do I fill a prescription for my meds in Israel?

 - First prescriptions will not be issued without a physical examination.

-- Keep a note of all your prescription medications, trade and generic names as well as the dosage, in the memory of your smartphone.
+- Keep a note of all your prescription medications, trade and generic names as well as the dosage, in your smartphone.
 This way, you are able to give this important information to any medical professional who may need it, at any time.
 This is especially useful in the initial stages of your aliyah and relocation when you may be going from doctor to doctor and are not yet familiar with local brand names.

 At the pharmacy